Operation Badr (1973): Exploiting the Cold War détente

-By 1972 the United States and the Soviet Union were focused on détente.
+By 1972, the United States and the Soviet Union were focused on détente.
 The Arabs were worried, as it meant their military situation in regards to Israel would remain at a disadvantage.
 Believing diplomatic avenues had reached a dead end, Sadat focused on taking decisive military action.
 A renewed conflict with Israel would disrupt Soviet-American détente, force superpower intervention and make the solution of the Arab-Israeli conflict a center-stage issue to Israel, the US and the USSR.

 A number of Egyptian commanders wanted to carry out a general war to regain at least a significant part of the Sinai.
 This view was notably held by the Minister of War, General Mohammed Ahmed Sadek.
 However, in January 1972 Sadek acknowledged that Egypt's Armed Forces were not ready for a land reclamation war before some five to ten years.
 Sadek cited studies in opposition of a limited offensive; Egyptian analyses estimated 17,000 casualties in a canal crossing, while Soviet estimates placed casualty figures at 35,000 troops.
 Sadek stressed the immense losses that would be sustained would overshadow any military and political gains from a limited offensive, which required following up by liberating all or most of the Sinai.

 For political reasons, Sadat dismissed Sadek's arguments.
 The government's political position was perilous as the Egyptian public, angered by the "No War, No Peace" situation with Israel, demanded action.
 The economy, already suffering from the loss of the Suez Canal revenues and the Sinai oil fields, could not cope with the country being on a war footing for an extended period.
 War was a desperate option, and a limited offensive under the current circumstances was the only solution.

+Assistance from the Arab League

 At a session of the Arab League's Joint Defence Council on 27–30 January 1973, Egypt presented a report stressing that an attack against Israel would have to be carried out simultaneously from Egypt, Syria and Jordan because of the Israeli air superiority.
 According to the report, Egypt and Syria's air forces, if reinforced with 16 air squadrons from other Arab countries would achieve numerical superiority.
 However, the Israelis offset this by superior training, avionics, aircraft payload and weaponry.
 A simultaneous Arab attack could dilute the effectiveness of the Israeli Air Force (IAF), and would force Israeli ground forces to fight a two-front war.